TypeFox/sprotty-nested-demo/README.md

 Rectangles with a blue outline represent folders, while rectangles with a chocolate outline represent files.
 You can expand single nodes by clicking on the triangular button located in the top left corner of each expandable node.

+Edges are displayed as arrows.
+They represent imports between TypeScript files in the project.
+For example, in the above diagram, some file or files in the folder `node` are importing from a file (or files) in the folder `common`.
+To see the full path of an edge, you'll have to expand the respective nodes.

 Alternatively, you can expand and collapse all nodes at once by clicking the `Expand All` and `Collapse All` buttons located in the top right corner of the page.
 The `Fit to Screen` button will change the panning and zoom level of the diagram so that it is fully visible in the viewport.

 ## Generate your own dataset